AboudyKreidieh/h-baselines/README.tex.md

 alg.learn(total_timesteps=1000000)
 ```

-All `policy_kwargs` terms that are no specified are assigned default
+All `policy_kwargs` terms that are not specified are assigned default
 parameters.
 These default terms are available via the following command:

 ```python